 What is Zurich?

 This insurance giant offers individuals, small businesses, and large enterprises a wide range of insurance products and services, including general and life insurance.
-The company operates in over 170 countries and provides comprehensive solutions for various risk management needs through its life, farm, property, and accident insurance expertise.
+The company operates in over 170 countries and provides comprehensive solutions for a range of risk management needs through its expertise in life, farm, property, and accident insurance.

 1891 – 1916

-The emblem dates back to when the company, originally founded by Versicherungs-Verein, was renamed Transport—und Unfall-Versicherungs-Actiengesellschaft.
-It is minimalist and designed in the format of a business card.
-The core of the design includes the company name, its field of activity, and information about the office’s location.
-The organization’s primary focus was vehicle insurance and accident protection.
+The emblem dates back to when the company, originally founded by Versicherungs-Verein, was renamed Transport und Unfall-Versicherungs-Actiengesellschaft.
+It is minimalist and designed as a business card.
+The core of the design includes the company name, its field of activity, and the office location.
+The organization’s primary focus was on vehicle insurance and accident protection.

 The central element was the name “Zürich,” reflecting the company’s location.
 It was stylized in German and stood out due to the absence of the letter “R.” Two reasons explained this:

-2. This is a subtle reference to eliminating shortcomings and losses, symbolizing the company’s role in insurance.
+- This is a subtle reference to eliminating shortcomings and losses, symbolizing the company’s role in the insurance industry.

 The lower part of the emblem featured an artistic element, completing the composition and giving it a polished look.
 This addition added sophistication while maintaining its professional and concise appearance.